 Soft credit searches are not visible to other companies so it has no impact on your credit rating or any future applications you may make.

 We have included definitions to Soft and Hard credit searches below, to help you understand how these work.

 Not every instance of your credit report being checked by a lender will result in a visible 'footprint' being left on your report.
 There is such a thing as a 'soft credit search' or a 'soft credit check', which is recorded in your credit history, but is not visible to other lenders.
 This includes things such as identity checks and quotations, where a company confirms the details you have provided are correct when offering you a quote.

 What is a Hard Credit Search?

 Hard searches are initiated when you make a formal application to a credit product, like a credit card, loan, or mortgage.
 Hard searches provide the lender with full access to your credit report so they can make an informed decision regarding your application.
 Each formal credit application you make will initiate a hard search that will show on your credit report for a year.
 Too many of these marks in a short period of time can reduce your credit score and scare off potential lenders, as too many credit applications in a short period of time may be a sign you are struggling financially.

 The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail which is accessible from each of the three CRAs.

-The credit reference agencies used by us and our lenders are Experian, Call Credit and Equifax.
+The credit reference agencies used by us and our panel of lenders are Experian, Call Credit and Equifax.